By Doug Field, Chief Revenue Officer, PHASE Scientific Americas

 The Test to Treat initiative was launched by the Biden administration to create one-stop centers where patients could be tested for COVID-19 and be prescribed antivirals.
 From an employer’s perspective, the concept of Test to Treat is that an employee with COVID-19 symptoms can take a rapid antigen test, get the results in minutes, and upon receiving a positive result, access treatment without delay.
 Test to Treat is about catching the virus early, recovering quickly, and returning to the workplace.
 A Test to Treat program is ideally suited for businesses, to keep employees not only healthy but also contribute to company success.

 Rapid antigen tests for point-of-care or at-home use, such as INDICAID®, continue to improve their capability to detect, including the likelihood of detecting the new BA.4 and BA.5 variants.
 These self-serve tests have grown in acceptance and reduce the time required to wait for test appointments and results, meaning that individuals who test positive can more quickly move to the treatment phase.
+Coupled with telehealth solutions and pharmacies carrying COVID treatments, rapid antigen tests are the diagnostic foundation of successful test-to-treat initiatives.
+PHASE Scientific’s partnership coupling INDICAID® with Dr. B’s online medical consultation and prescription capability is a strong example of a consumer-friendly, all-in-one offering.

 Treatments for the virus continue to enter the market.
 Some, like Paxlovid and Lagevrio, are proven to shorten the duration of COVID-19 symptoms and duration of test positivity, although they must be taken within five days of the onset of symptoms, making it critical to test as soon as possible.
 Says Klausner, “Testing to identify the presence of COVID-19 combined with immediate treatment can result in an accelerated negative test and faster return to work.”
 This reduces employee downtime, lack of productivity, and the negative impact on business operations.